Genitive: Pegasi

 Chinese associations

 There was no Square of Pegasus in the Chinese sky.
 Instead, the west and east sides of the familiar (to us) square were separate constellations each consisting of two stars.
 Alpha and Beta Pegasi were linked to form Shi, representing one of the Emperor’s many palaces.
 Shi, which is usually translated as ‘encampment’, was also the name given to the 13th lunar mansion.
 Associated with Shi was a subsidiary constellation called Ligong, formed from three pairs of stars around Beta Pegasi – Eta and Omicron, Lambda and Mu, and Tau and Upsilon Pegasi.
-Ligong denoted the Emperor’s holiday resort, or perhaps resorts given the three different pairs of stars involved.
+Ligong denoted the Emperor’s holiday resort, or perhaps resorts in plural given there are three different pairs of stars involved.

 On the other side of the Square of Pegasus, the present-day Gamma Pegasi was joined with Alpha Andromedae to form Bi, the eastern wall of the Emperor’s palace grounds, also seen as the Emperor’s private reference library.
 The 14th lunar mansion was named Bi (‘wall’) after this constellation.
 (Confusingly, the 19th mansion, in Taurus, is also called Bi but has a different meaning.)
 Chinese astronomers did at least note the obvious fact that the four stars of Shi and Bi formed a great square, and likened it to the mouth of a fish.